-The City of Bellingham Parks & Recreation Department is preparing a master plan for Cornwall Beach Park for approval by the Bellingham Parks & Recreation Advisory Board and the Bellingham City Council.
+The City of Bellingham Parks & Recreation Department has completed a master plan for Cornwall Beach Park which was approved by the Bellingham Parks & Recreation Advisory Board and the Bellingham City Council.
 The project area includes the Cornwall Avenue Landfill site and the R.G.
 Haley site.
-The master plan will also be coordinated with the proposed Boulevard Park to Cornwall Avenue Over-Water Walkway.
+The master plan was coordinated with the proposed Boulevard Park to Cornwall Avenue Over-Water Walkway.

-This project is a priority for public access to the waterfront and is identified in Phase One of the Draft Waterfront District Interlocal Agreement for Facilities, 12/14/2012.
-This project will also help meet the objectives of the 2008 Park, Recreation and Open Space Plan to provide additional central waterfront parks and trails.
+This project is a priority for public access to the waterfront and is identified in Phase One of the Waterfront District Interlocal Agreement for Facilities.
+This project will also help meet the objectives of the 2014 Park, Recreation and Open Space Plan to provide additional waterfront parks and trails.

-The City is also inviting the public to help officially name this new waterfront park.
-City Policy (PDF) outlines the process for naming parks and recreation facilities.
-All park name suggestions will be recorded, tallied and considered.
-Name suggestiosn will be accepted through February 21, 2014.
-The final list of park names will be forwarded to the Parks and Recreation Advisory Board at their March 12 meeting.
-The name selected by the Board will be forwarded to City Council for final decision.
-Name suggestions may be submitted online or sent to the Parks and Recreation Main Office.
+The City is also in the process of officially naming this new waterfront park.
+City policy outlines the process for naming parks and recreation facilities.
+All park name suggestions submitted by February 21, 2014, were considered.
+The Parks and Recreation Advisory Board will forward their recommendation to the City council for a final decision.

-This project is curently in the Design phase
+This project is currently in the master plan phase

-2014 Submit proposed park master plan to the Parks & Recreation Advisory Board for approval and then to Bellingham City Council for adoption.
+2014 Final park master plan approved by the Parks & Recreation Advisory Board and adopted by Bellingham City Council.